 - They provide ongoing support in order to test ideas for new products, new feedstocks, or different operating conditions.
 Alternatively, they may be operated as production facilities, augmenting production from the main plant.

 One of the essential elements of a good pilot plant trial is flexibility.
 The ability to modify column internals and/or auxiliary equipment is often necessary to quickly arrive at an optimum solution.
 MATRIC’s engineers have the experience and expertise to solve the most difficult production problems.
 Experienced operators will perform tests over a range of “real world” operating conditions to ensure that the unit is operating as expected, while optimizing the process.

-MATRIC’s service offerings are unique in that they encompass the breadth of commercialization including laboratory research and development, world-class technology assessment, pilot plant design, operation and analysis, process design, safety assessments, preliminary and full-scale engineering design and cost estimation, materials procurement and construction management.
+MATRIC’s service offerings are unique in that they encompass the breadth of commercialization including laboratory research and development, world-class technology assessment, pilot plant design, operation and analysis, process design, safety assessments, preliminary and full-scale engineering design and cost estimation, materials procurement and construction techno-economic-chemical-design-technology-improvement.
 Combining these activities seamlessly into one continuous process reduces costs, eliminates “transfer of knowledge” errors and accelerates project completion.

 Pilot plant is a relative term in that plants are typically smaller than production scale plants, but are built in a range of sizes from laboratory scale using generic lab equipment to those constructed of fabricated metal on dedicated concrete slabs that may cost millions of dollars.